 Using techniques that focus on imagery, breathwork, and physical exercises, I integrate non-traditional approaches with more traditional bel canto techniques.
 I think of my approach as an embodied singing pedagogy.
 That may sound silly–don’t our voices always come from our bodies?–yet the body really holds both the locks and the keys in discovering a rich singing voice.
 So my teaching pays attention to bodies as well as to sounds.
 The result is a unique blend of technique, physical work, imagination, and emotion that allow for great risk-taking, leading to new personal insights, and beginning to walk the path of discovering your singing voice.

 A little about my formal training…I have a diploma in Music Theatre (Grant MacEwan Community College, Edmonton), a Master in Adult Education (Ontario Institute for Studies in Education), a Ph.D. in Music Education (University of Toronto) and I have trained in diverse singing styles.
 I have apprenticed with renowned contemporary opera artist Fides Krucker and I’ve studied vocal pedagogy with Lorna MacDonald at the University of Toronto.

 A Philosophy of Letting Go

 My good friend and writer Chris Kay Fraser (Firefly Creative Writing) gave me a card that reads If you hold on to the handle, she said, it’s easier to maintain the illusion of control. but it’s more fun if you just let the wind carry you.
-This card has sat on my piano for five years now because its message is the heart of my singing and teaching philosophy.
+This card has sat on my piano for seven years now because its message is the heart of my singing and teaching philosophy.